 This stylish venue at the Bethnal Green end of the Roman Road has Italian style written all over it.
 Coffee is all Caffe Molinari served however you want.
 Settle in with your latte here for some great people watching.
 You can bring Fido too if you sit at the front tables outside and it’s family friendly as well.
 Bonus points!

-Once you have picked up a rare find at Jambala Bookshop next door, take it to The Larder, a vegan cafe run by London Buddhist Centre.
+Once you have picked up a rare find at Jambala Bookshop next door, take it to The Larder, a vegetarian cafe run by London Buddhist Centre.
 With a fresh smoothie and a veggie salad by your side, of course.
 Their secluded little garden in the back is open when weather allows it and offers a peaceful get-away from the busy Roman Road.

 Does what it says on the tin.
 Their delicious Turkish breakfast gives you an instant energy kick, as well as their fresh coffee and juices.
 It’s not unusual to see joggers and dog-walkers popping in as it’s one of the most affordable places to eat and recharge on this stretch of Roman Road.
 Top tip?
 Try the homemade banana bread - it’s soft, warm and delicious.